Top side hustle ideas in the Netherlands for 2026

 Investing with Yieldfund

 If you already have capital on hand and want to enter a side hustle where money is coming in with little effort, then Yieldfund provides this opportunity.
-Yieldfund is a quantitative trading company that provides annual returns of up to 60%.
+Yieldfund is a quantitative trading company that provides annual returns of up to 48%.
 By purchasing any of the three available plans, users can consistently return with weekly payouts without having to trade themselves.
 This means you leverage professional trading expertise to grow your capital with no trading knowledge.

-DIY services
+DIY Services

 If you’re skilled with your hands, offering DIY services can be a profitable side hustle.
 There is always demand for tasks such as assembling flat-pack furniture, gardening, house cleaning, or minor home repairs.
 You can advertise your services locally through community groups or on platforms that connect service providers with customers.

-Virtual assistant
+Virtual Assistant

 Many businesses and entrepreneurs need administrative, technical, or creative support but aren’t ready to hire a full-time employee.
 As a virtual assistant, you can offer services such as email management, social media scheduling, and basic bookkeeping.
 This is a great remote side hustle that allows you to use your organizational skills and work flexible hours.

-Content creatio
+Content creation

 Creating content such as blog posts, videos, or podcasts can build an audience and generate income through advertising, sponsorships, or affiliate marketing.
 Focus on a niche you’re passionate about, whether it’s travel, cooking, or finance.
 Consistency and quality are key to growing your following and monetizing your content.